 The growing threat of DDoS

 Cyber attacks have become a regular occurrence in the UK.
 The UK Government has logged more than 200 successful attacks each month for the past year – twice as many incidents as experienced in 2015.
-This has cost the country’s economy more than £147 billion.
-Distributed Denial of Service (DDoS) attacks are one of the most common, positioning the UK as the world’s second-most targeted country.
+The cyber attacks and repair of damages done cost UK businesses £34bn a year – with £18bn in lost revenues and the remaining £16bn representing increased spending on cyber defences.
+Distributed Denial of Service (DDoS) attacks in particular are one of the most common, positioning the UK as the world’s second-most targeted country.

 Although DDoS is possibly one of the simplest attacks, it can be the most effective.
 DDoS attacks often target webservers because they are publically accessible, using a distributed network of computers to flood them with requests until the system cannot cope.
 Often these requests are so complex in nature that the server takes minutes rather than milliseconds to process them.
 At this point, a website experiences a Denial of Service when it can no longer provide access to legitimate users.
 Both Google and Amazon have fallen foul of this kind of attack in recent years, proving that even the largest organisations can be affected.